jesuscuevas/csus_website/_posts/2020-08-12-resources-for-learning-R.md

     Quite readable.
 2. [CRAN task views](https://cran.r-project.org/web/views/)
     Curated indexes of R software for specific applications, for example, [High Performance and Parallel Computing with R](https://cran.r-project.org/web/views/HighPerformanceComputing.html).
-2. [CRAN manuals]
 2. [R for Data Science](https://r4ds.had.co.nz/) by Garrett Grolemund & Hadley Wickham.
     Introduction to the tidyverse and Rstudio IDE.
 3. [R language definition](https://cran.r-project.org/doc/manuals/r-release/R-lang.html) by R Core Developers.
-    Authoritative source that specifies precisely the semantics of the language.
+    This is for the curious students who want to go deeper than my STAT 128 class and learn the precise semantics of the language.

 ### Books